-Events of Default
+Events of default

-In addition to the "Events of Default" described in the accompanying base prospectus under the caption "Description of NuStar Logistics Debt Securities-Events of Default and Remedies," "Events of Default" with respect to the notes will include the failure to pay any indebtedness of NuStar Logistics for borrowed money in excess of \$50 million, whether at final maturity (after the expiration of any applicable grace periods) or upon acceleration of the maturity thereof, if such indebtedness is not discharged, or such acceleration is not annulled, within 10 days after written notice is given to NuStar Logistics by the trustee or to NuStar Logistics and the trustee by the holders of at least 25% in principal amount of the outstanding notes, specifying such default and requiring it to be remedied and stating that such notice is a "Notice of Default" under the indenture.
+In addition to the "Events of Default" described in the accompanying base prospectus under the caption "Description of NuStar Logistics Debt Securities-Events of Default and Remedies," "Events of Default" with respect to the notes will include (a) our failure to comply for 90 days with the provisions described under the captions "-Repurchase at the option of the holders-Change of control" and (b) our failure to pay any principal of, or premium or interest on, our indebtedness for borrowed money in excess of \$50 million when due, whether at stated maturity (after the expiration of any applicable grace periods) or upon acceleration of the maturity thereof, if such indebtedness is not discharged, or such acceleration is not annulled, within 10 days, in each case, after written notice is given to us by the trustee or we and the trustee are given written notice by the holders of at least 25% in principal amount of the outstanding notes, specifying such default and requiring it to be remedied and stating that such notice is a "Notice of Default" under the indenture.

-Concerning the Trustee
+Concerning the trustee

-Wells Fargo Bank, National Association is the trustee under the indenture and has been appointed by us as registrar and paying agent with regard to the notes.
+Wells Fargo Bank, National Association, is the trustee under the indenture and has been appointed by us as registrar and paying agent with regard to the notes.